-Control for territory in Libya is fought between different stakeholders, who mainly align with either the LNA, the GNA, or the GNC.
+Control for territory in Libya is contested by different stakeholders, who mainly align with either the LNA, the GNA, or the GNC.
 Local and foreign militias, totalling between 1,000 and 1,700 armed groups, are thought to be involved in the conflict.
-Other countries have also been providing military support, either directly (mainly by air force) or by supplying one side financially or with arms.
-The high number and diversity of stakeholders has been a major obstacle to a political solution. ? ?
+Other countries have been providing military support, either directly (mainly by air force) or by supplying one side financially or with arms.
+The high number and diversity of stakeholders has been a major obstacle to a political solution. ?

 The Government of National Accord (GNA)